-April 23, 2021
+December 20, 2023

 By Electronic Delivery

 Honorable Kimberly D. Bose, Secretary Federal Energy Regulatory Commission 888 First Street, NE Washington, DC 20426

-Re: Proposed Implementation Agreement Under Section 4.1.9.3 of the New

-York Independent System Operator, Inc.'s Market Administration and Control Area Services Tariff and Request for Waiver of Notice Period and

-for May 1, 2021 Effective Date
+Re: Proposed Implementation Agreement Under Section 4.1.9.3 of the New York Independent System Operator, Inc.'s Market Administration and Control Area Services Tariff and Request for Waiver of Notice Period and for January 1, 2024 Effective Date

 Dear Secretary Bose:

 In accordance with Section 4.1.9.3 of its Market Administration and Control Area Services Tariff ("Services Tariff"), Section 205 of the Federal Power Act ("FPA"), and Part 35 of the regulations of the Federal Energy Regulatory Commission ("Commission"), the New York Independent System Operator, Inc. ("NYISO") respectfully submits the attached Implementation Agreement.
-The Implementation Agreement would govern Helix Ravenswood, LLC's ("Ravenswood") recovery of its costs to generate electric energy using fuel oil in lieu of natural gas in furtherance of New York State Reliability Council ("NYSRC") Local Reliability Rule G.2 for a three year period.
-The Implementation Agreement is designated as Service Agreement No. 2623 under the NYISO's Open Access Transmission Tariff.
-Section 4.1.9 of the Services Tariff addresses, among other things, cost recovery by generating units that are designated pursuant to NYSRC Local Reliability Rule G.2, "Loss of Gas Supply (New York City)," ("Rule G.2") to either burn an alternate fuel at designated minimum levels, or to activate their auto-swap capability, based on forecast Load levels in New York City.
-From May 2017 to April 2020, Ravenswood was compensated by the NYISO for transporting, maintaining, storing and handling fuel oil, i.e., costs associated with burning fuel oil instead of gas in response to Rule G.2 under the Implementation Agreement that was &lt;sup>1 16 U.S.C. § 824d.
+The Implementation Agreement would govern Ravenswood Operations, LLC's, f/k/a Helix Ravenswood, LLC ("Ravenswood") recovery of its costs to generate electric energy using fuel oil in lieu of natural gas in furtherance of New York State Reliability Council ("NYSRC") Local Reliability Rule G.2 for a one year period.
+The Implementation Agreement is designated as Service Agreement No. 2827 under the NYISO's Open Access Transmission Tariff ("OATT").
+Section 4.1.9 of the NYISO's Market Administration and Control Area Services Tariff ("Services Tariff") addresses, among other things, cost recovery by generating units that are designated pursuant to NYSRC Local Reliability Rule G.2, "Loss of Gas Supply (New York City)," ("Rule G.2") to either burn an alternate fuel at designated minimum levels, or to activate their auto-swap capability, based on forecast Load levels in New York City.
+From May 1, 2020 to April 30, 2023, Ravenswood was compensated by the NYISO for transporting, maintaining, storing and handling fuel oil, i.e., costs associated with burning fuel oil instead of gas in response to Rule G.2 under the Implementation Agreement that was accepted by the Commission in Docket No. ER21-1754.3 That Implementation Agreement expired by its terms on April 30, 2023.
+1 16 U.S.C. § 824d.

-&lt;sup>2 18 C.F.R. § 35, et seq.
+2 18 C.F.R. § 35, et seq.